facundobatista/kilink/README.md

 Kilink
 ======

-Kilink is the useful pastebin!
+Linkode is the useful pastebin!

 It's a kind of "short living collaboration space", a "dynamic pastebin".